Black Walk

-Black Walk is a Canadian film and television production company located in Whitby, Ontario, Canada.
-The former music video production company is now known for producing films, television programs, and the Dark Rising series.
+Black Walk is a Real Estate and Private Equity Investment firm.
+With several commercial, private and mixed-use holdings in Ontario.

 History

-Black Walk was founded in 1992 by Mihkel Harilaid, David Fowler, and Steph Scott.
+Black Walk started as a Canadian film and television production company.
+Originally established as a music video production company, it has transitioned into producing films, television programs, and the Dark Rising series.founded in 1992 by Mihkel Harilaid, David Fowler, and Steph Scott.
 During the 1990s, Black Walk produced over 500 music videos for numerous American and Canadian performers including Shaggy, Creed, Alanis Morissette, and Nickelback.

 Black Walk began producing feature films starting with Washed Up in 2000.
 Notable film credits since then include the 2005 Independent Spirit Award winner Phil the Alien; the 2004 feature film Ham & Cheese, starring Dave Foley, Jason Jones, and Samantha Bee; the 2007 sci-fi-comedy Dark Rising, which was nominated for numerous awards at the 13th Canadian Comedy Awards; and Medium Raw: Night of the Wolf, an action-thriller starring John-Rhys Davies, William B. Davis, and Mercedes McNab.

-Black Walk has continued to produce the Dark Rising franchise which includes filming the new series Dark Rising: Warrior of Worlds in Sudbury, Ontario along with the help of the Northern Ontario Film Studio.
+Black Walk produced the Dark Rising franchise including filming the series Dark Rising: Warrior of Worlds in Sudbury, Ontario along with the help of the Northern Ontario Film Studio.

-Currently, Black Walk is in post-production for a Christian Television series, Reflections for the DayStar Network.
+Black Walk produced a Christian Television series, Reflections for the DayStar Network.